 The geophysical images that Meyers generated also showed a zone in the centre of the crater structure where shattered rocks may have come to the surface.
 When the team visited that spot they found shatter cones in exposed rock outcrops.

 Meyers’ “day job” is as principal consultant and director of Resource Potentials, the Perth-based consulting and contracting business he founded in 2001.
 He also undertook research and teaching for a decade at Curtin University’s WA School of Mines, where he remains an adjunct professor.

 Get the latest stories from Resourc.ly delivered to your inbox.

 But in recent years Meyers has increasingly become fascinated by and involved in the discovery of new meteorite craters.

-Scientists from Curtin, including colleague and meteoric impact expert Dr Aaron Cavosie, will now look at the Ora Banda crater site at a microscopic level to work out whether the impact happened 40 million years ago (Meyers’ minimum estimate), 250 million years ago (a likely maximum) or somewhere in between.
+Scientists from Curtin, including colleague and meteoric impact expert Dr Aaron Cavosie, are now looking at the Ora Banda crater site at a microscopic level to work out whether the impact happened 40 million years ago (Meyers’ minimum estimate), 250 million years ago (a likely maximum) or somewhere in between.